 - Salt and pepper to taste

-- Place the sliced onion and minced garlic at the bottom of the slow cooker.
+- Place the sliced onion and minced garlic at the bottom of the slow cooker.1 large onion, 4 cloves garlic

 - Season the pork shoulder generously with salt, pepper, chili powder, smoked paprika, and cayenne pepper if using.
-Place the pork on top of the onions and garlic.
+Place the pork on top of the onions and garlic.1 tsp chili powder, 1 tsp smoked paprika, 1/2 tsp cayenne pepper, Salt and pepper to taste, 4 lbs pork shoulder

 - In a medium bowl, whisk together the barbecue sauce, Cherry Coke, apple cider vinegar, brown sugar, yellow mustard, and Worcestershire sauce.
-Ensure the mixture is smooth and well-combined.
+Ensure the mixture is smooth and well-combined.1 cup barbecue sauce, 1 cup Cherry Cola, 1/2 cup apple cider vinegar, 1/4 cup brown sugar, 1 tbsp yellow mustard, 1 tbsp Worcestershire sauce

 - Pour the Cherry Coke mixture over the pork shoulder, making sure the meat is evenly coated.